Tencent/TencentKona-11/test/jdk/jdk/incubator/vector/README.md

 	    - org.testng_6.13.1.r201712040515.jar

 	6. Export the unzipped folder path to the TESTNG_PLUGIN environment variable.
+     Note: For Cygwin users, make sure to use Windows-style full-paths (such as "c:\" instead of "/cygdrive/c/")

   7. Run bash run-tests.sh to run the tests with your own installation of TestNG.